Date: April 2020

 - Pepper spray and other self-defense sprays are illegal in some jurisdictions.

-- Any weapon can be used against an employee.
+- Any weapon or tool can be used against an employee.
 The merit of providing or increasing other situational awareness and self-defense training to be used with or instead of the discharge of pepper spray should be considered.
 Many incidents of violent behavior can be averted by recognizing escalating anger, intervening with options that defuse anger, and treating others in the same manner one would like to be treated.
 Public safety professionals emphasize prevention as the best solution to violence.

 - Determine if a pepper spray use policy compliments or contradicts other policies that may require having law enforcement accompany a social service person to a potentially dangerous situation or a process to have law enforcement respond to an escalating situation.